 The Form 990, entitled “Return of Organization Exempt From Income Tax,” is a report that must be filed each year with the Internal Revenue Service (IRS) by organizations exempt from Federal income taxes under section 501 of the Internal Revenue Code, and whose annual receipts are “normally” more than $25,000 a year.
 It is an information return and not an income tax return since the organizations that file it do not pay income taxes.

-In an effort to achieve complete accountability, we will always feature PDFs of the last few years of Audited Financial Statements and IRS Form 990 for the United Way of Williams County on our website.
+In an effort to achieve complete accountability, we will always feature PDFs of the last year of Audited Financial Statements and IRS Form 990.

 The United Way of Williams County is an independent, local organization that works to better the lives of Williams County residents.
 Each year, we choose to renew our membership with United Way Worldwide, our trade organization.
 Our small investment (1% of campaign proceeds) in United Way Worldwide comes back to us in the form of training, usage of the United Way brandmarks, technical, and other services.
 At United Way Worldwide, success is measured by how well we deliver on our mission to make measurable improvements in communities nationwide.
 And we know the importance of setting high standards for ourselves and for our local partners.
 New membership standards were implemented for United Ways in 2003 and enhance the level of accountability and transparency in local operations.
 Annually, all United Ways must certify to United Way Worldwide their adherence to these requirements.

 United Way of Williams County has met all United Way Worldwide membership requirements for 2017 and remains a member in good standing.

 Ohio United Way is a member-supported, state organization whose purpose is to serve the 85 local United Way organizations in our state through:

 Statewide coordination of the Combined Charitable Campaign (CCC)

 Advocacy on behalf of health & human services issues in the Ohio General Assembly